-Castelldefels and Gava lie 15 to 20km south of Barcelona, close to some fine sandy beaches that fill with city dwellers in summer.
-Weekends can be very busy as people from a wide area flock to the area’s seafood restaurants.
+Castelldefels and Gava are around 12 miles (20km) south of Barcelona, and close to fine, sandy beaches that fill with city dwellers in summer.
+Weekends can be busy as people flock to the area’s seafood restaurants.

 Trains in and out of Barcelona are convenient and frequent, reaching the city centre in less than 20 minutes.
 Several shopping malls can be reached by car in 15 minutes, as can the airport.
-Castelldefels is home to the British School of Barcelona.

-Sant Cugat del Vallès
+Sant Cugat del Valles

 Sant Cugat del Valles is situated behind Mount Tibidabo and the Collsera Natural Reserve, seven miles (12km) north of Barcelona.
 Frequent trains connect it to the centre of Barcelona in around 20 minutes.
 The area is popular with American and French expatriates.